 A neuroendocrine tumour is a type of tumour made up of specialized cells called neuroendocrine cells.
-Neuroendocrine cells receive information from the nervous system and change the behavior of other cells by making and releasing hormones.
-Different types of neuroendocrine cells make different types of hormones.
+Neuroendocrine cells are part of both the nervous and endocrine systems of the body.

 When examined under the microscope, most neuroendocrine tumours are made up of small to medium sized cells.
 The genetic material (chromatin) found inside the nucleus of the cell often looks like small dark dots on a white background.
 Pathologists call this “salt and pepper” chromatin pattern.
 The cells may stick together to form small structures called glands.

 Pathologists sometimes perform a test called immunohistochemistry to confirm that the cells in the tumour are neuroendocrine cells.
 This test allows a pathologist to see proteins made by the cell.
 Most neuroendocrine cells make the proteins CD56, synaptophysin, and chromogranin.
 Tumour cells making these proteins are described as positive (reactive) while those that do not make these proteins are described as negative (non-reactive).

 Because they are made up of neuroendocrine cells, some neuroendocrine tumours also make hormones.
 These neuroendocrine tumours are called functioning.
 Functioning neuroendocrine tumours can cause symptoms such as diarrhea, nausea, sweating, and head aches.
 Neuroendocrine tumours that do not produce hormones are called non-functioning.
 Non-functioning tumours may not cause any symptoms.